The character sheet for Puppy in My Pocket: Adventures in Pocketville. Keep in mind this page is currently under construction.

 - The Leader: She is the leader of her gang.

-- Meaningful Name: Her localized English name, though a female given name, is similar to the word "evil".
+- Meaningful Name: Her localized English name, though a female given name, sounds like the word "evil".
 Also, her original name Ima is backwards for Ami (meaning "friend"), and since anything reversed is usually thought of as the "opposite", this could mean that she represents enemies and broken friendships.

 - Only Sane Woman: She thinks she is this whenever all her lackeys, including Krakia, are doing something stupid or just fighting with each other.